tetracorp/dungeons-of-avalon/docs/_posts/2019-06-03-development-and-release.md

    _Amiga Mania_ [issue 7](http://amr.abime.net/issue_425)
   releases the full English version of _Dungeons of Avalon II_ on its coverdisk.
-  In the same month, CompuTech Verlang launches _Amiga Games_ magazine in German.
+  In the same month, CompuTech Verlag launches _Amiga Games_ magazine in German.
 Its
   [first issue](http://amr.abime.net/issue_1616)
   has a nearly identical cover to _Amiga Mania_ #7.